oc-plus-plus/oc-plus-plus/README.md

 This ensures a robust, production-ready core that remains a drop-in replacement for any 4.1.0.3-compatible environment.

-## Versioning & Branching Strategy
-To maintain clarity and project stability, OpenCart 4.1.0.3++ follows an absolute versioning system ($v1$, $v2$, etc.).
-All code changes in this project originate from the official [OpenCart 4.1.0.3] release.

-### Branch Workflow:
-- `release` (Stable): contains production-ready, stable code.
-    Release tags are applied here, making it easy to track changes and diffs between project versions.
-- `main` (Development): The primary branch where verified improvements and fixes are accumulated.
-  While generally stable, this branch may contain bugs that require further refinement.
-  **Core functionality must remain operational at all times**.
-- `develop` (Feature/Testing): A temporary branch for unverified or experimental code.
-  General stability is not guaranteed.
-Once the code is stabilized, it is moved to `main` via **squash merge**, and the `develop` branch is deleted.
-- Other temporary branches may be created as needed for specific tasks or features.

 ## Local Development with Docker

 > [!IMPORTANT]